MartinKanters/martinkanters.github.io/content/posts/2021-07-29-advanced-maven-reactor-use-cases.md

 # Project structure

-The use-cases will take the following project structure in mind.
+The use cases will take the following project structure in mind.
 To keep it easy, the project structure is equal to the one from the [original docs](https://maven.apache.org/guides/mini/guide-multiple-modules-4.html).

 ![Multi module project structure](/images/posts/maven-reactor-advanced-use-cases-project.png "Multi module project structure")

-The upcoming use-cases are based on the [unit tests from Maven itself](https://github.com/apache/maven/blob/master/maven-core/src/test/java/org/apache/maven/graph/DefaultGraphBuilderTest.java#L73).
+The upcoming use cases are based on the [unit tests from Maven itself](https://github.com/apache/maven/blob/master/maven-core/src/test/java/org/apache/maven/graph/DefaultGraphBuilderTest.java#L73).
 Important to note is the project order.
 That is calculated based on the dependencies within the project and the order in POM, in this case it is the following:
 `parent`, `module-c`, `module-c-1`, `module-a`, `module-b` and `module-c-2`.

 You can find the [test project on GitHub](https://github.com/MartinKanters/maven-4-reactor-example/tree/maven-unit-test-module-order).

-# Use-cases
+# use cases

 ## 1. Building modules with their relevant inter-project dependencies